Breastfeeding Myths vs. Facts: What Every Mom Needs to Know

 The AAP advises that breastfeeding mothers can consume alcohol in moderation.

-You can breastfeed your baby or pump before you drink and wait at least 2 hours before nursing again.
-So, don’t just waste your precious breast milk!
+You can breastfeed your baby or pump before you drink and wait at least 2 hours per drink before nursing again.

 Fact: Well, It’s the other way around.
 Regular exercise can help improve your health, boost mood, and enhance overall well-being.
-It does not affect breast milk composition or supply!

 You should try to fit in some exercise regularly while making sure you drink enough water and maintain a balanced diet.